tmadorma1/multi-threaded-queue-service-class/README.md

 # multi-threaded-queue-service-class

- The multi threaded queue service is a class that operates as a message processing services that provides the following functionalities:
+ The multi threaded queue service is a class that operates as a message processing service that provides the following functionalities:

  1) Provides a service via a thread-safe function (write_queue) to allow a client/producer to write to its internal FIFO/queue.
 When the queue